 How about sharing a YouTube video on the world’s most popular social platform?

-Instagram has become an integral component of any marketing stack.
-Virtually no company can afford to exclude it from its video marketing strategy in 2020.
+Since Instagram has become an integral component of any marketing stack, virtually no company can afford to exclude it from its video marketing strategy in 2022.
 To leverage YouTube’s power on Instagram, you need a different approach.

 There are a few ways to go about this:

 - You might want to create a mashup of preexisting video content you have on YouTube.
 With the video length on Instagram being, well, very short, you might have to start adopting the mentality of a studio executive.
 Think of splicing different footage in a cool way to create a short teaser trailer that you can link to on YouTube.

 - As mentioned, you can post long videos on Instagram via IGTV.
 When you upload a video to IGTV, it will automatically give you the option of posting the first minute of it to your Instagram feed.
 Read our step-by-step guide a bit further to learn exactly how to post YouTube videos on Instagram.